During Magic Showcase 2021, Mark Rosewater, Magic: The Gathering’s head designer, announced Wizards of the Coast’s latest comedy Un- set, Unfinity.

 It has also been confirmed that Unfinity will feature 30 legendary creatures in the set, one of which is The Space Family Goblinson.
 Most of these legendary creatures are two-color, and over a third are playable in eternal formats.
 This will allow Commander players to enjoy a lot of new quirky commanders.

-Each of the 30 legendary creatures in Unfinity will also be available in an alternate retro-pop style called the “the showcase cards of tomorrow.”
+Each of the 30 legendary creatures in Unfinity will also be available in an alternate retro-pop style called “the showcase cards of tomorrow.”
 These showcase frames highlight Unfinity’s ’50s and ’60s retro-pop-inspired style.
 As you can see from the example above, they’re oozing with charm.